USB Headset Vs Analog: Which Is Better For You?

 Analog Headset Price

 Analog headsets are generally less expensive than USB headsets due to their simpler design and lack of digital capabilities.
 The average price of an analog headset can range from $10 to $100, depending on the brand and quality.
-Mid-range analog headsets with decent sound quality and noise cancellation features can cost around $20 to $50.
+Mid-range analog headsets with decent and features can cost around $20 to $50.
 High-end analog headsets with exceptional sound quality and advanced features such as built-in amplifiers can cost over $100.

 Analog headsets are often preferred by budget-conscious individuals who do not require advanced features and digital capabilities.
 They are also ideal for those who only need a basic headset for occasional use.